Michaelt293/kinesis_layout/README.md

 # kinesis_layout

-This project allows keyboard layouts for the Kinesis Advantage to be generated programmatically using Rust.
+This project allows keyboard layouts for the Kinesis Advantage 2 to be generated programmatically using Rust.
 Support for remapping keys and macros is provided by `kinesis_layout`.
-The aim is that by using a statically-typed programming language, only valid keyboard layouts should compile (note: run-time checks will need to be implemented to guard against edge cases).
+The aim is that by using a statically-typed programming language, only valid keyboard layouts should compile (note: run-time checks may need to be implemented to guard against edge cases).

 As an example, the following layout in `kinesis_layout` -